artsy/artsy.github.io/_posts/2016-07-03-handling-big-projects.markdown

 However, get enough people using a product and you end up with three types of issues: Bug Reports, How Do I X? and Feature Requests.

 I wanted to keep bug-reports down, as much as possible, and so I built a system wherein the default error reporting system would also search GitHub issues [for similar problems][gh_inspector].
-Knowing this was a generic problem, I built it with running in [other][fastlane_gh] [large][cocoapods_gh] ruby projects in mind too.
+Knowing this was a generic problem, I built it with [other][fastlane_gh] [large][cocoapods_gh] ruby projects in mind too.

 `How do I X?` are issues that haven't appeared much on Danger.
 For CocoaPods we request people use the CocoaPods tag on StackOverflow.
 That saves us from 5 to 6 issues a day, and provides others a great place to get internet points by responding instead.

 Feature Requests issues are always fascinating, it gives you a chance to really see the difference between what you imagined a project's scope is, and how others perceive it.
-One thing that helps here, is that Danger has a [VISION.md][vision] file.
+One thing that helps here is that Danger has a [VISION.md][vision] file.
 This helped vocalise a lot of internal discussion, and let contributors understand the roadmap:

 > The core concept is that the Danger project itself creates a system that is extremely easy to build upon.
 The codebase for Danger should resolve specifically around systems for CI, communication with Peer Review tools and providing APIs to Source Control changes.
 For example: Travis CI - GitHub - git.